timm/tested/README.md

 suitable for homeworks or (by combining several modules) a large end-of-term project.

+(Just an aside, the way I do weekly programming homeworks is that every weekend, everyone has to submit something, even if it is broken.
+Homeworks can get submitted multiple times so I grade them 0,1,2 where:
+- "2" means good;
+- "1" means "invited to resubmit";
+- "0" means "bad" or "no submission".)

 TESTED assumes that the best way to test something is to give it to someone else, and watch them break it.
 - This is actually a core